 CBT GROUP FOR ANXIETY AND DEPRESSION

 The CBT group for anxiety and depression consists of five different modules, with each focusing on a different CBT skill, including understanding and identifying your thoughts and emotions, making healthy behavioural changes, challenging your unhelpful thoughts, developing your problem-solving skills, and reducing fear and anxiety through exposure exercises.
-This program is offered on Tuesdays and Thursdays from 5:00pm to 8:00pm, with people entering the group every three weeks.
+This program is offered on Mondays from 5:00pm to 8:00pm, with people entering the group every three weeks.

 CORE BELIEFS GROUP